-Step 1: Open another command prompt by pressing “Ctrl + Alt + T.”
+Step 1: Open a command prompt by pressing “Ctrl + Alt + T.”

-Step 3: Type “update_engine_client –channel=stable-channel -update” and your Chromebook will update to the Stable channel from the Canary channel.
+Step 4: Type “update_engine_client –channel=stable-channel -update” and your laptop will revert back to the default Stable Channel.

-Step 4: Your Chromebook will reboot.
+Step 5: Your laptop will reboot.
 Press the spacebar to re-enable Chrome OS verification at the verification screen.

 You just tried out the Play Store before it was released

 So now that you tried it out, what do you think?
 Leave a comment and let me know.